St Stithians Endowment Fund

 The College is a registered Public Benefit Organisation and Non-Profit Organisation.
 Donors can claim tax benefits in their annual returns.
 The Advancement Office provides donor administration and maintains relationships with donors.

-Enhancing our sporting facilities and experiences, these three pavilions will provide much-needed changing rooms, sports offices and viewing spaces for spectators.
-Funding for the pavilions will be provided by a partnership between the school and donors.
+Both the Boys' Sports Pavilion and the Girls' Sports Pavilion have been built and have added hugely to the enhancement of our sporting facilities and the experiences they offer, providing much-needed changing rooms, sports offices and viewing spaces for spectators.
+Funding for the pavilions was provided by a partnership between the school and donors.
+Naming rights of both of these Pavilions are still available.

 One & All Club Sports Pavilion